vaneezygt/monitoring_practice/README.md

 docker-compose up --build
 ```

+The application will start using the built-in development server with hot reload enabled.
-The application will be available at `http://localhost:8000`
+Access the application at `http://localhost:8000`

 ## API Documentation